-Changes in this permit for Outfall #001 include the addition of monitoring requirements for Dissolved Oxygen and the revision of Ammonia as N effluent limits.
-Changes for Outfall #001 also include the revision of BOD5, TSS, and E. coli final effluent limits as this facility does not discharge to a losing stream.
-Changes in this permit include the addition of Permitted Feature INF to distinguish previously required influent sampling.
-No changes to influent monitoring or sampling requirements are included in this permit.
+Changes in this permit for Outfall #001 include the addition of monitoring for Dissolved Oxygen, the revision of Ammonia as N limits due to new ecoregional pH and temperature data, and the revision of Oil & Grease from a limit to monitoring only.
+Changes in this permit include the addition of Permitted Feature INF to distinguish previously required influent sampling and reporting for BOD and TSS.
 See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.